9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Pros of Cushion Diamonds

-Cushion diamonds are not as popular as most other diamonds on the list.
+Cushion diamonds are less popular than most other diamonds on the list.
 However, they are making a comeback, and celebrities and royalty are spearheading the new trend.
 Celebrities such as Anne Hathaway and Jennifer Aniston own and often wear cushion diamonds.
 Now would be the time to get in on this trend and stand out before everyone else catches on!

 Cushion diamonds come second only to princess diamonds in light dispersion.
 The large facets reflect and refract light in all directions.
 At the right angle, these diamonds can disperse all the light in a rainbow.